JesusJBallesteros/NGL_Pipeline/README.md

 To check that MATLAB can interact with the Python Modules, look if variable 'pe' is correctly populated when debugging.

-# A second Script 'NGL02_NWB_managing' contains information and instructions to manage .nwb (HDF5) files.
+# A second Script 'NGL02_NWB_managing' with commands to manage .nwb (HDF5) files.
+This includes how to read electrophysiological series, event codes, etc. from .NWB files.
+Also, commands to add data and metadata to the .NWB file.

 # A third...